-- Walk through the adjoining copper market.
+- Walk through the book market and adjoining copper market.
 A great place for souvenirs and photography.

 - Hit the road and drive north to Samara.
-We pass through multiple checkpoints along the route driving by many villages recently destroyed during fighting against ISIS.
+We pass through multiple checkpoints along the route.

-- Welcome dinner and drinks in Erbil and meet up with those joining us for the Kurdistan tour
+- Farewell dinner to those leaving us in Erbil and meet up with those joining us for the Kurdistan tour.

 - Overnight in Erbil.

-- We drive a further 3 hours to the second major city of Iraqi Kurdistan – Sulaymaniyah.
-We will be stopping along the way for snacks and drinks.
+- We hit the road early and drive to the second major city of Iraqi Kurdistan – Sulaymaniyah.

 - We drive one hour to Halabja.
 This was the scene of a chemical attack on the Kurdish people, perpetrated by the Baathist regime towards the end of the Iran/Iraq war.
 Here we’ll tour the memorial and mass grave sites.